 It is recommended that all Power Stations provide a Power Station Common even though it is only strictly required if the Power Station Interface input is not isolated.

 Without Power Station input isolation, a Power Station Common becomes critically important in order to be a lowest impedance path for return currents between Power Stations.
-With isolation, there is no alternative return path which could be damaged by high currents.
+With isolation, the Power Station Interface does not present an alternative return path which could be damaged by high currents.

 Providing a Power Station Common can still be beneficial to Power Stations with input isolation as it can aid the transition of locomotives between Power Stations, especially if split frame/wheel pickup is present.